-Parameter Description Default Value Range Enable VLane Adjust Mode Unavailable when Enable Time Stamping = 0.
-Available whenoperation 0 0 to 2,047 mode is One Step or Both .
-Additional Featur es Include IEEE 802.3bj RS-FEC Selecting this option will include IEEE 802.3bj RS-FEC in between CMAC and GT.
+Parameter Description Default Value Range Include AXI4-Lite Control and Statistics Interface When you enable, the AXI4-Lite interface is provided in the core.
+0 0: Disabled 1: Enabled Include AN/LT Logic Selecting this option will include AN/LT soft logic.
 Note: This feature is available in CAUI-4 mode only.
-Include AXI4-Lite Control When you enable, the 0 0: Disabled and Statistics Interface AXI4-Lite interface is provided in the core.
-0 1: Enabled Include AN/LT Logic Selecting this option will include AN/LT soft logic.
-0: Disabled Note: This feature is available in CAUI-4 mode only.
-0 1: Enabled
+0 0: Disabled 1: Enabled